-In accordance with 773(e) of the Act, we used CV as the basis for normal value for the U.S. sales for which we could not find comparison market sales of similar or identical merchandise.
-In accordance with section 773(e) of the Act, we calculated CV based on the sum of the cost of materials and fabrication, selling, general and administrative expenses, U.S packing expenses, and profit.
-We relied on information submitted by the respondent for materials and fabrication costs, selling general and administrative expenses, and U.S. packing costs.
-In accordance with 773(e)(2)(A) of the Act and 19 CFR 351.405(b)(1), we based selling expenses and profit on the amounts ULMA incurred and realized in connection with the production and sale of the foreign like product in the ordinary course of trade in the comparison market.41
+In accordance with 773(e) of the Act, we used CV as the basis for normal value for the U.S. sale prices for which there was no NV based on comparison market sale prices of similar or identical merchandise.
+In accordance with section 773(e) of the Act, we calculated CV based on the sum of the cost of materials and fabrication, general and administrative expenses, and financial expenses as described above in the section titled "Calculation of Cost Of Production."
+In accordance with 773(e)(2)(A) of the Act and 19 CFR 351.405(b)(1), we based selling expenses and profit on the amounts ULMA incurred and realized in connection with the production and sale of the foreign like product in the ordinary course of trade in the comparison market.